Corrie Yee Rocks Plunging Red Lingerie For A Super-Sexy ‘Star Wars’ Tribute On Instagram

 “Wow you look amazing and gorgeous,” a fourth comment read.

-The model is no stranger to showing off her enviable curves in her racy online posts.
+Corrie is no stranger to showing off her enviable curves in her racy online posts.
 She’s often spotted looking stunning in tiny bathing suits, scanty lingerie, and tight dresses for her photos.

-As previously reported by The Inquisitr, Corrie delighted her fans earlier this month when she showed some skin in a blue and white g-string bikini.
+As previously reported by The Inquisitr, she delighted her fans earlier this month when she showed some skin in a blue and white g-string bikini.
 To date, that snap has earned more than 19,000 likes and over 370 comments.